 by Alice A. McCarthy, MBA

-Adenoidectomy is the surgical removal of the adenoids.
-Adenoids are made of tissue located in the back of the nose near the throat.
-They are thought to be involved in developing immunity against infections in children.
+Adenoidectomy is the removal of the adenoids.
+The adenoids are located in the back of the nose near the throat.
+They are thought to help with immunity against infections in children.

 Possible Complications TOP

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review possible problems such as:

 Your chances of problems may be higher for: